KevinDepedri/Android-Studio-Examples/README.md

 changes using viewModels and UiState class, which allows to separate the UI layer from the data layer.
 8. Cupcake, app where the user can oreder a set of cupcakes, specifying number, flavour and pick up date.
 Finally the total is computed and it is sent to another application.
 Introduction to navController, navHost and intents.
-9. Reply,
+9. Reply, app similar to an email manager, with different sections and supported on different screen sizes.
+Introduction to layouts and different navigation bars (bottom bar, navigation rail or permanent drawer) which are automatically enabled depending on the device screen size.
-10. Race Tracker
+10. Race Tracker, app in which two bar increments with different pace, simulating a run between two people.
+Introduction to coroutines, coroutineScope and linearProgressIndicator composable.
-11. Mars Photos [work in progress]
+11. Mars Photos, app which connects to a server and makes a request to download some Mars images.
+Introduction to HTTP, Retrofit and REST.
+[Development in progress]
-12. Juice tracker, app where the user can save its juices by name, adding a description, a color and a rating.
+12. Juice tracker, app where the user can save its juices by adding a name, a description, a color and a rating.
 Here the information are saved in memory for the next start of the application.
 Introduction to the system based on views XML files which was used previously to Jetpack Compose.